AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >
 >Make sure you follow the AMP for Email requirements and specifications detailed in the [AMP developer documentation](https://amp.dev/documentation/guides-and-tutorials/learn/email_fundamentals/?format=email).
 You can also consult the [AMP for Email best practices](https://amp.dev/documentation/guides-and-tutorials/develop/amp_email_best_practices/?format=email).

-1. When creating your email delivery, you can select a specific AMP template.
-It contains an example of the main capacities you can use: product listing, carousel, double opt-in, survey and advanced server request.
+1. When creating your email delivery, select any template.
+A specific AMP template contains an example of the main capacities you can use: product listing, carousel, double opt-in, survey and advanced server request.

     ![](assets/amp_template.png)